nolanlawson/pouchdb-nw/README.md

 var db = new PouchDB('mydb', {adapter: 'websql'});
 ```

 Use whichever one you prefer.
-They both work the same, although in my experience WebSQL is slightly faster than IndexedDB in Chrome, for most use cases.
+They both work the same, although in my experience WebSQL is slightly faster than IndexedDB in Chromium, for most use cases.
+(NW is based on Chromium.)

 ### PouchDB as a Node.js module